ZoomieSBF Header Set, Small Block Ford

 Zoomie and Chopster Header Baffle Inserts:

-Sanderson does NOT provide mounting holes for mounting the muffler baffle inserts due to possible liability issues.
-Safe installation and proper securing of the insert are the responsibility of the customer or installer.
+Due to possible liability issues, Sanderson does NOT provide mounting holes for mounting the muffler baffle inserts.
+The customer or installer is responsible for the safe installation and proper securing of the insert.

 Baffle Installation Procedure:

-- Insert the muffler into one of the pipes of the header with the partially closed-off end first.
+4. Insert the muffler into one of the header pipes with the partially closed-off end first.
 DO NOT FORCE.
-The insert should be snug, but not too tight.
+The insert should be snug but not too tight.

-- There are various methods to secure the insert.
-Either drill a hole slightly in front of the insert and install a stove bolt and locknut (or use red Loctite); or drill and tap directly into the baffle ring, using a properly sized bolt with a small amount of red Loctite on the bolt threads
+5. There are various methods to secure the insert.
+Either drill a hole slightly in front of the insert and install a stove bolt and locknut (or use red Loctite), or drill and tap directly into the baffle ring, using an appropriately sized bolt with a small amount of red Loctite on the bolt threads